SioKCronin/swarmopt/CONTRIBUTING.md

 # Contributions are warmly welcome!

-You can contribute in many ways:
+## You can contribute in many ways:

-## Types of Contributions
 ### Report Bugs
 Report bugs at https://github.com/SioKCronin/SwarmOpt/issues